-Late submission of the group project will be penalized by 50% if the assignment is not received on the specified date, at the specified time.
+All assignments are due on the date and at the time specified in Quercus.
+Late submissions will normally be penalized by 10% if the assignment is not received on the specified date, at the specified time.
 A further penalty of 10% will be applied to each subsequent day.